Nitrokey/nitrokey-documentation/nethsm/dev-and-test.rst

 A public NetHSM demo instance is available at `nethsmdemo.nitrokey.com <https://nethsmdemo.nitrokey.com>`_.

-Alternatively you can run the `NetHSM Docker container <https://hub.docker.com/r/nitrokey/nethsm>`_ locally.
+Alternatively, you can run the `NetHSM Docker container <https://hub.docker.com/r/nitrokey/nethsm>`_ locally.
 The NetHSM container requires nested virtualization for strong separation with other containers.
 Thus, to start a NetHSM container you need a Linux host with
 /dev/kvm available.
 Execute this command:

 ::